Ask the Naturopath

 Lyme Recovery: Presentation and Q & A

 Please join us!
-No bookings required, simply use the Ask the Naturopath Zoom link Check Facebook to confirm dates/times.
+No bookings required, simply use this Ask the Naturopath Zoom link Check Facebook to confirm dates/times.

 To watch session recordings, visit the LDAA’s Ask the Naturopath Youtube playlist.
 Or to listen, visit our Ask the Naturopath Soundcloud playlist.

-Ask the Naturopath sessions are held via Zoom on the third Monday of each month, with session times alternating between morning and evening.
-Everyone is welcome to join in, simply click on the Zoom link provided.
+Ask the Naturopath sessions are held via Zoom on the third Monday of each month at 7.00pm (Syd/AEST).
+Everyone is welcome to join in, simply click on the Zoom link provided above.
 Each session will begin with a themed, short talk by Dobrusia, followed by Q & A. Just listen and learn, or ask a question (or three).

 Be sure to follow the LDAA Facebook page for upcoming dates (and postponements).
 We look forward to seeing you there!